 They make their flip-flops from repurposed yoga mats.
 The anatomical footbed is thick and cushiony, providing support and comfort while making its straps from vegan leather material.

 Planet flops is based in Brazil.
 They source their natural rubber and manufacture their flip-flops locally.
-This employs local people and also helps boost the local economy.
-Planet flops’ production system is socially and environmentally sustainable.
+This employs local artisans and also helps boost the local economy.
+Planet flops' production system is socially and environmentally sustainable.

 Chaco also has a nice collection of eco-friendly sandals and flip-flops for kids.